 32 Gay, A. (2013).
 Further Notes on Orchis purpurea Herbivory and Conservation.
-Journal of the Hardy Orchid Society 10(1): 12-16.
+Journal of the Hardy Orchid Society 10(1): 12-16. inflorescence, a shorter ovary (≤1.9cm), the red labellum spots more prominent and anthocyanin pigments rose to purple (rather than salmon to brownish-red).
 Molecular analysis does not yet fully support genetic differentiation of such variants, but the position is far from straightforward, and is bound up with the close relationship between Orchis purpurea, Orchis simia (Monkey Orchid - present in Kent, but very rare) and Orchis militaris (Military Orchid - formerly present in Kent).
 O. militaris and O. simia, from genetic analysis appear to be well-defined species, but the situation with O. purpurea is not so clear.
 With ITS (internal transcribed spacer) and with AFLP (amplified fragment length polymorphism) analysis, there is a suggestion that this species as currently circumscribed includes two genetic entities: many English populations always believed to be O. purpurea contain individuals with the ITS type normally associated with O. militaris, a genetic signature also associated with some French populations and possibly obtaining elsewhere in Europe33.